Mystaria: The Realms of Lore

-Mystaria: The Realms of Lore, released as Riglord Saga in Japan, is a tactical role-playing game for the Sega Saturn.
-In late 1996 it was re-released as Blazing Heroes in North America.
+Mystaria: The Realms of Lore, released as Riglord Saga in Japan, is a 1995 tactical role-playing game for the Sega Saturn.
+In May 1996 it was re-released as Blazing Heroes in North America.
 Its graphics consist of pre-rendered sprites and polygonal backgrounds.
 Its sequel, Riglord Saga 2, was released in Japan only in 1996.

 Story

-Ten years ago, the legendary Twelve Warriors fought against the War-Mage Bane to stop his plans to take over the continent of Mystaria.
-But Bane was not defeated, he was only forced to retreat to his own kingdom.

-Ten years have passed, and his army, commanded by five super-powerful leaders, has managed to abduct the Queen of the realm before retreating.
-Prince Aragon, the Queen's only son and the hero of our story, has lost his rightful throne.
-But in Queensland's darkest hour he knows he is the only hope left, and will fight to the end to win back his homeland.

-Prince Aragon needs help.
-The five commanders under Bane's command are powerful adversaries.
-Aragon must enlist the aid of eleven adventurers, the strongest warriors he can find.
-He must travel through the lands of Mystaria, fighting Bane's legions as he gathers his group together for the final showdown – against the dreaded War-Mage Bane himself!

 The player controls Aragon and his party to try to reclaim the land to free the people.
 Aragon's mother, the Queen of Queensland, has been placed under a spell by Lord Bane and has handed her country over to him.
 Lord Bane has complete control over her and she believes that the prince and the others are traitorous rebels.